AP Physics 2 Assignment – Electrostatics

 5

-Define and calculate potential and isolines for common charge distributions and solve related problems.
+Define and calculate electric potential energy, electric potential, and isolines for distributions of point charges and solve related problems.

 Homework Problems